tasmota/docs/devices/LC-Technology-WiFi-Relay.md

    on Power1#State=0 do SerialSend5 A00100A1 endon
   ```
 * Enable the rule (type `rule1 1` in the Tasmota console)
+* Note: If you use LC Technology v1.2 and this rule does not work, try to use 115200 baudrate
 * Note: If that doesn't work for you, you may find that using `Power1#Boot` as the event to trigger the baud rate setting (instead of `System#Boot`) works, as it did for me.
 So the alternate rule is:
   ```
   on Power1#Boot do Backlog Baudrate 9600; SerialSend5 0 endon